Page 4 - Search "estradiol"

 Have you ever wanted to have a broad understanding of your health and know exactly the amount of vitamins, minerals, hormones, and enzymes in your bloodstream?
 Would it be possible to get a complete picture of your health using a simple lab test?
 Luckily, this is entirely possible today, thanks to Discounted Labs.
 These blood tests can look at various enzymes in your body and help you determine if you lack certain nutrients.
 You can also find if you have a predisposition for a certain disease and do something to prevent it.
 Best of all, you can now order the Ultimate Lab Test Panel for Men and Women.
 This panel sold at DiscountedLabs.com at an affordable price is ideal for people of all ages.
 It runs multiple test panels simultaneously, so you have a complete understanding of your health.
 But what does the Ultimate Panel contain?
 And why are these tests important?
 Keep reading to find out.
 Table of Contents A Quick Glance at the Tests Contained by the Ultimate Lab Test Panel 1.
 Complete Blood Count A. White Blood Cell Count B. Red Blood Cell Count C. Hematocrit D. Hemoglobin E. Mean Corpuscular Volume F. Mean Corpuscular Hemoglobin G. Red Blood Cell Distribution Width H. Platelet Count I. Mean Platelet Volume 2.
 Comprehensive Metabolic Panel A. Glucose B. Sodium C. Potassium D. Chloride E. Carbon Dioxide F. Calcium H. Globulins I. Total Protein J. Alkaline Phosphatase K. Bilirubin L. Aspartate Transaminase M. Alanine Transaminase N. Blood Urea Nitrogen O. Creatinine P. eGFR 3.
 Lipid Panel A. Total Cholesterol B. HDL Cholesterol C. LDL Cholesterol D. Triglycerides 4.
 Thyroid Panel A. TSH - Thyroid Stimulating Hormone B. Thyroid Free T3 C. Thyroid Free T4 5.
 Homocysteine Test 6.
 Testosterone Total & Free A. Total Testosterone B. Free Testosterone 7.
 Urinalysis Complete Panel A. Color B. Appearance C. Specific Gravity D. pH E. Occult Blood F. Protein and Glucose G. Ketones H. Leukocyte Esterase I. Nitrite J. Urobilinogen K. Urine Sediment 8.
 Vitamin D (250HD) 9.
 Iron and Total Iron Binding Capacity 10.
 Estradiol Ultra-Sensitive 11.
 DHEA-S 12.
 Vitamin B12 13.
 Hemoglobin A1C 14.
 Cardio C-Reactive Protein 15.
 Ferritin Order Your Ultimate Blood Test Panel Today!
 A Quick Glance at the Tests Contained by the Ultimate Lab Test Panel The Ultimate Test panel is designed to look at inflammatory markers, test the kidney and liver function, check the blood sugar level, determine the number of thyroid hormones in the bloodstream, etc. We will look at each of the individual test panels below, so continue reading.
 1. Complete Blood Count A complete blood count is necessary to find out more information about the various cellular components in your blood.
 For example, you can find out more information about the red blood cells, white blood cells, blood platelets, etc. A. White Blood Cell Count The number of white blood cells is important because it directly influences the responses of your immune system.
 When there are few white blood cells in the bloodstream, your immune system might be weak which predisposes you to common colds, flu, and other diseases B. Red Blood Cell Count The number of red blood cells in the bloodstream is also important.
 These cells are responsible for carrying oxygen from the lungs to various organs and tissues in the body.
 Men usually have around 5-6 million red blood cells per cubic millimeter while women have around 4-5 million red blood cells per cubic millimeter.
 When a person doesn't have enough red blood cells, anemia might develop.
 This condition is characterized by excessive fatigue, dizziness, and poor cognitive function.
 C. Hematocrit The hematocrit refers to the percentage of red blood cells found in the total blood volume.
 Abnormal values can lead to various health problems, so the hematocrit needs to be checked regularly.
 D. Hemoglobin The hemoglobin in your body carries oxygen from the lungs to the organs and carbon dioxide from the organs to the lungs.
 It should be around one-third of the total hematocrit level.
 E. Mean Corpuscular Volume This value refers to the size and volume of red blood cells.
 Having smaller red blood cells might signify a deficiency of iron which also leads to anemia and fatigue.
 Different vitamin deficiencies can lead to larger-than-normal red blood cells.
 F. Mean Corpuscular Hemoglobin Mean corpuscular hemoglobin or MCH refers to the concentration of hemoglobin found in the red blood cells.
 G. Red Blood Cell Distribution Width This value refers to the uniformity of red blood cells found in the bloodstream.
 Abnormal values for the red blood cell distribution width can signify health problems.
 H. Platelet Count Platelets are an important part of the blood clotting process.
 Usually, the platelet count should be from 130,000 up to about 450,000 for every cubic centimeter of blood.
 When the number of platelets is low, the skin can get easily bruised and the bleeding might be excessive.
 I. Mean Platelet Volume The mean platelet volume refers to the actual size of the platelets.
 This information is calculated by a machine and it can provide details about the production of platelets in the bone marrow.
 2. Comprehensive Metabolic Panel The second panel included in the Ultimate Lab Test is the comprehensive metabolic panel.
 This collection of tests looks at various hormones found in the blood, kidney, and liver.
 Depending on the values of these hormones and substances, you can find out if you have a liver problem or if your electrolyte balance is normal.
 A. Glucose The amount of sugar in your blood is also known as glucose.
 Having too much blood sugar can predispose you to diabetes type 2 which is a life-threatening disease.
 Running a test for this substance can also detect insulin resistance in patients.
 B. Sodium Sodium is one of the most important electrolytes in the body.
 When too much sodium is present in the body, it can make the blood too acidic.
 This leads to heart problems, digestive issues, etc. Too little sodium can lead to confusion and fatigue problems.
 C. Potassium This is another vital electrolyte and a deficiency of potassium can lead to muscle aches, tiredness, and difficulties with breathing.
 This substance helps to maintain an adequate amount of fluids in the body and it can be taken from bananas, spinach, beans, etc. D. Chloride Chloride is responsible for maintaining good blood pressure and it performs various other bodily functions.
 Too little chloride in the bloodstream can lead to fatigue and headaches.
 E. Carbon Dioxide Carbon dioxide is an important element involved in respiration.
 Too little carbon dioxide might indicate problems with the kidneys, low levels of oxygen or acidosis.
 Too much carbon dioxide can be detrimental for the health of the internal organs, so checking the levels of this substance is important.
 F. Calcium Calcium is one of the most important minerals in the body.
 It's responsible for maintaining a high bone density and healthy teeth.
 Too little calcium can lead to brittle bones and a predisposition to fractures.
 Too much calcium is also a bad thing because it can lead to kidney stones, among other health problems.
 G. Albumin Albumin is one of the most common proteins found in the human body.
 Its job is to regulate blood pressure and perform other important functions.
 When you have too little albumin, this can signify malnutrition or heart problems.
 Too much albumin can also be a sign of kidney damage.
 H. Globulins Globulins are a family of proteins which are produced by the liver or the immune system.
 Their job is to fight infection and help with liver function.
 I. Total Protein The total protein test looks at the number of various proteins in the body.
 This value is important because it acts as an indicator of the overall health and wellbeing of a patient.
 If the proteins are in low quantities, muscle problems might appear including muscle wasting.
 Muscle wasting means that the muscle fibers are broken down because of poor nutrition.
 Although this condition is rare, it's important to test the total number of proteins in the body to find out if the muscles, tissues, tendons, and ligaments are healthy.
 J. Alkaline Phosphatase Alkaline Phosphatase is a substance that might indicate bone problems or obstruction of the bile.
 This is a test of the liver function included in the comprehensive metabolic panel.
 K. Bilirubin This is another substance tested to check the health of the liver.
 It is known as a cellular antioxidant and it is secreted as a result of the breakdown of red blood cells.
 Too much bilirubin can lead to jaundice, a serious liver problem which causes yellow skin and eyes.
 Abnormal bilirubin levels can also indicate the obstruction of bile flow and problems with red blood cells.
 L. Aspartate Transaminase People who have problems with their liver might have high levels of aspartate transaminase.
 This substance might also indicate serious muscle damage.
 M. Alanine Transaminase This substance is present in most liver cells and it might indicate problems with this organ.
 When the liver cells are damaged by various factors such as toxins or alcohol, alanine transaminase might spill into the bloodstream.
 Elevated levels of this substance is a cause of concern and that's why it's important to test it.
 N. Blood Urea Nitrogen Nitrogen is a substance resulted during metabolic processes in the body.
 It's usually filtered out by the kidneys and released in the urine to be eliminated.
 When too much blood urea nitrogen is detected, this might signify damages to the kidney.
 It can also indicate a high protein intake, commonly found in athletes.
 O. Creatinine Creatinine is the result of muscle breakdown.
 Professional athletes who work out regularly might have high levels of creatinine which should be filtered by the kidneys and released through urine.
 When too much creatinine is found in the bloodstream, this might indicate renal dysfunction.
 P. eGFR eGFR stands for estimated glomerular filtration rate.
 This is another kidney test which analyzes the health of this organ.
 The test is usually performed together with the creatinine test to determine if the kidneys are doing their job properly.
 3. Lipid Panel The Ultimate Lab Test Panel includes numerous tests, including the lipid panel which looks at the amount of cholesterol and triglycerides in your body.
 Having too much fat can be a cause of concern as it can lead to cardiovascular diseases.
 Here are the tests included in the lipid panel.
 A. Total Cholesterol Cholesterol is a waxy substance that lines up the interior of the arteries and veins.
 It also plays an important role in the creation of new cells and cell membranes.
 Cholesterol can be produced by the liver, but it's also taken from foods.
 The total cholesterol value for healthy individuals should be between 120 to 200mg/dL.
 If too much cholesterol is present in the bloodstream, cardiovascular problems might appear in the future.
 B. HDL Cholesterol HDL stands for high-density lipoprotein and it's also known as the "good" cholesterol.
 Ideally, people should have more HDL cholesterol than other types of cholesterol in the body.
 This substance reduces the risk of cardiovascular disease and keeps the veins and arteries healthy.
 C. LDL Cholesterol This is also known as "bad" cholesterol and stands for low-density lipoprotein.
 Too much of this substance can increase the risk of plaque and other vascular problems, so you need to check for it and make sure it's in normal ranges.
 D. Triglycerides The energy which is not burned by the body gets transformed into triglycerides and transported into fat tissues.
 The body needs to have some triglycerides, but anything higher than 150mg/dL might cause cardiovascular problems in the future.
 Very high triglyceride levels which exceed 1,000mg/dL can cause pancreatitis.
 4. Thyroid Panel The thyroid panel contains hormones which assist various metabolic processes and directly influence the health of an individual.
 The thyroid panel checks for several of the most important thyroid hormones such as: A. TSH - Thyroid Stimulating Hormone The thyroid-stimulating hormone is produced by the pituitary gland and it's responsible for stimulating the thyroid gland to produce various hormones.
 A deficiency of this hormone can be called hypothyroidism and it leads to weight gain, intolerance to cold, fatigue, and other health problems.
 B. Thyroid Free T3 This hormone is also known as triiodothyronine and it's responsible with various functions in the body such as regulating heart rate, metabolism, etc. Free T3 circulates unbound in the bloodstream and a deficiency of it can signify a problem with your thyroid gland.
 C. Thyroid Free T4 Thyroid free T4 hormone is also produced by the thyroid gland and works in combination with free T3 to maintain the health of an individual.
 Just like free T3 deficiency, when there is not enough T4 in the bloodstream the individual might experience anxiety, weight loss, fatigue, poor metabolism, and other health problems.
 5. Homocysteine Test Homocysteine is a substance produced by the body as a result of the breakdown of methionine.
 Methionine is an amino acid responsible for the creation of proteins.
 When too much homocysteine is present in the body, it can lead to the thickening of the arteries and atherosclerosis.
 6. Testosterone Total & Free The Ultimate Test Panel also contains a testosterone lab which helps you find out how much free and total testosterone you have in your body.
 These are great tests for men because they help you determine if you have hypogonadism or if your testosterone levels are appropriate with your age and lifestyle.
 A. Total Testosterone This test looks at the total amount of testosterone in your body.
 This number is made up by the free and bound testosterone levels.
 There are various ways to test testosterone levels with different accuracy.
 This test checks for testosterone levels under 1,500ng/dL.
 B. Free Testosterone Free testosterone is not bound to proteins or other receptors and it's freely circulating through the bloodstream.
 Free Testosterone plus albumin-bpund testosterone is also known as bioavailable testosterone.
 7. Urinalysis Complete Panel You can tell a lot about a person's health based on its urine.
 The Urinalysis Panel looks at various indicators in an attempt to determine if there are certain vitamin deficiencies in the body or if organs are damaged.
 A. Color Healthy urine should have a straw-yellow color unless you have eaten certain types of foods or taken medication which alters its appearance.
 Abnormal urine color such as bright red might indicate internal bleeding.
 B. Appearance On top of color, the urine also should have a relatively clear appearance.
 If the urine is foamy or cloudy, this signifies some health issues which need to be addressed.
 C. Specific Gravity This is a parameter commonly tested by doctors to determine if the kidneys are functioning correctly.
 Abnormal values for the specific gravity of the urine might indicate dehydration or renal problems.
 D. pH The body needs to maintain a certain pH level to function normally and this can be usually tested with a urine sample.
 Ideally, the urine pH should be between 4.5 and 8.
 Anything under that signifies too much acidity in the body.
 Higher values might indicate an excessively alkaline body which is not a good thing.
 E. Occult Blood Having blood in the urine is usually not a good thing and it can indicate infections, bladder problems or some forms of benign tumors.
 F. Protein and Glucose Just like the metabolic panel mentioned above, this panel also checks the levels of glucose and protein found in the body using a urine sample.
 G. Ketones Ketones are substances resulting from the burning of fats in your body.
 This happens when your system takes its energy from fats instead of glucose.
 When high levels of ketones are discovered in the body, this might indicate a complication of diabetes or a different type of health issue.
 H. Leukocyte Esterase This is an enzyme produced by your white blood cells.
 The white blood cells are responsible for fighting diseases and infection in the body.
 When this enzyme is present in the urine, it might indicate a urinary tract infection.
 I. Nitrite This substance is the result of ammonia oxidation in the body and it might indicate various levels of toxicity if its values are abnormal.
 It can be checked using a urine sample.
 J. Urobilinogen Urobilinogen results after the metabolism of bilirubin.
 This by-product can be excreted through urine and high values of it might indicate liver problems or even hepatitis.
 K. Urine Sediment This test is done using a microscope and analyzes the quality and composition of the urine sediment.
 The experts perform this test to check out the function of the kidneys.
 8. Vitamin D (250HD) Vitamin D can be taken from the sun and various foods, but not everyone gets enough sun exposure to have healthy levels of vitamin D. This test looks at the total amount of vitamin D in your body and helps you determine if you need to consider vitamin D supplementation.
 This vitamin is essential for the body because it's involved in numerous metabolic processes.
 A vitamin D deficiency can lower bone density and muscle weakness.
 9. Iron and Total Iron Binding Capacity Iron is essential for all living beings.
 Nearly 70% of the total iron content in your body is found in the red blood cells.
 This mineral helps with the transfer of oxygen to and from the lungs.
 An iron deficiency can lead to anemia which is characterized by fatigue, dizziness, muscle weakness, and poor cognitive function.
 The total iron-binding capacity looks at the ability of your red blood cells to bind iron to transferrin.
 As the name implies, transferrin is involved in the process of transferring essential nutrients to tissues which need them the most.
 Checking these two parameters is important to find out how much iron you have in your body and how it's managed.
 People who have iron deficiency might want to consider iron supplementation.
 10. Estradiol Ultra-Sensitive Estradiol is one of the main female sex hormones.
 It's present in smaller quantities in men and larger quantities in women.
 Too much estradiol in men can lead to an enlargement of breast tissue and it can interfere with libido and sex drive.
 This test looks at the levels of sensitive estradiol in the blood.
 Based on the results, the doctor might ask for further investigations to determine why your levels of estradiol are too high or too low.
 11. DHEA-S The DHEA-S is also known as dehydroepiandrosterone sulfate and it's a hormone produced by your adrenal glands.
 It's important to analyze this hormone to find out information about the health of your adrenal cortex.
 A deficiency of DHEA-S can lead to depression, muscle weakness, fatigue, and other similar symptoms.
 12. Vitamin B12 The body needs a lot of vitamins and nutrients to function properly, including vitamin B12.
 This substance cannot be produced by the body, so it has to be taken from foods.
 Vitamin B12 supports the nervous system and it helps to produce red blood cells.
 It's also directly involved in making new DNA.
 A deficiency of vitamin B12 can have serious health consequences.
 For example, it can lead to nerve problems, bad mood, fatigue, depression, and other issues.
 13. Hemoglobin A1C This type of hemoglobin is important because it's directly linked to sugar in the bloodstream.
 The doctors test the value of hemoglobin A1C because it's a relatively easy way to find out if a person has high blood sugar levels which might lead to diabetes.
 14. Cardio C-Reactive Protein The Cardio CRP is an inflammation marker which helps doctors determine if there is serious inflammation in the body.
 An abnormal value for the Cardio CRP might signify a predisposition for cardiovascular diseases.
 Finding out this information earlier on helps patients mitigate the damages done to blood vessels, arteries, and the heart.
 15. Ferritin This substance is responsible for storing iron at the cellular level and releasing it when necessary.
 When too little ferritin is present in the bloodstream, this might signify iron deficiency which can lead to anemia.
 Order Your Ultimate Blood Test Panel Today!
 As you can see, the Ultimate Lab Panel contains no less than 15 different tests and test panels to get a comprehensive overview of your health.
 You can order the panel today, offer your blood and urine samples at the nearest laboratory and get the results back in a few business days.
 Your doctor will help you interpret the results and determine if you need to make lifestyle changes to protect your health.
 Buy the Ultimate Lab Test Panel for Men and Women.

-6. How to Find a Good TRT Doctor
+6. How to Find a Good Doctor that Prescribes Testosterone

 7. What Your Doctor May Not Tell You About Testosterone Replacement Therapy (TRT)